BradHutchings/Mmojo-Server-v2/instructions/101-Project-Goals.md

 I want to promote my Mmojo Complete completion-style user interface as a better way to use LLMs than the chat illusion.
 People do not need to pretend they are having a conversation to get good information from an LLM.
 Meanwhile, the chat illusion can have serious downsides for people who get hooked into it.

-For developers, especially in the agent space, the OpenAI compatible API that llama.cpp gives us will save them money and support hassle.
+For developers, especially in the agent space, the OpenAI compatible API that llama.cpp gives us will save money and support hassle.
 It will eliminate the drift problem.
 It has the potential to preserve end-user privacy and dignity as well.

 I am not interested in squeezing out every ounce of performance out of particular CPUs or GPUs.
 The llama.cpp team has that covered.
 One funny thing that made llamafile more complicated than it needed to be was its focus on CPU inference optimization.
 It's funny because having to run on a wide range of x86 and ARM chips already took many effective CPU specific compiler optimizations off the table.
 And while the out-of-the-box Metal support on macOS was impressive, it made deploying llamafile for the first time a bit cumbersome for macOS users who weren't developers.